 Where Did My Snapchat Heart Emoji Go?

-Snapchat has a lot of coded messages and meaning built into its code and general layout of the application.
+Snapchat has a lot of coded messages and meanings built into its code and general layout of the application.
 It’s tough to think of a social network that has more going on than Snapchat in the first place.
-From the Snap Map feature, which shows you where your friends are at any given moment without having to have them send you their location on Google Maps, to the now-defunct Snapcash feature, there are so many features hidden in Snapchat that it’s no wonder so many have trouble learning how to use the app when they first sign up for the service.
+Snap Map features, which shows you where your friends are at any given moment without having to have them send you their location on Google Maps.
+The now-defunct Snapcash feature, there are so many features hidden in Snapchat that it’s no wonder so many have trouble learning how to use the app when they first sign up for the service.
 Augmented reality filters, Bitmoji, Snap scores—it all makes for a confusing feature, especially when you’re new to the app and might not know where to look.

 One of the most basic features in Snapchat is the heart system, which essentially creates a method with which Snapchat can measure your level of friendship with another person.
-Like MySpace before it, Snapchat has a fully featured best friends list that allows you to tell who you communicate with most-often on the platform.
-While you can have a number of best friends on the service, only one person at a time can be your true, ultimate best friend, the person who ranks above everyone else.
+Like MySpace before it, Snapchat has a fully-featured best friends list that allows you to tell who you communicate with most often on the platform.
+While you can have several best friends on the service, only one person at a time can be your true, ultimate best friend, the person who ranks above everyone else.
 To get there, you and the other person will both need to snap each other more often than anyone else on the service, raising your friendship level through the app to become the ultimate friend.
 Your best friend is denoted with one of three heart emojis, each meaning and reaching a new level of friendship as you move through the platform.

 Unfortunately, the hard work it takes to get your friendship level in Snapchat increased can often be ruined in a single day’s work.
 If you’re curious about where your Snapchat heart emojis went within the app, you aren’t alone.
 It can be confusing to try to figure out what happened between you and your bestie on the service.
 Let’s take a look into what the heart emojis mean, where they went, and how you might be able to get yours back.